-ESSAY: Gabori's Dibirdibi Country 2012
+Sally Gabori: Dibirdibi Country 2012

-By Bruce McLean
+By Bruce Johnson McLean

 Artlines | 3-2014 | September 2014

-Mirdidingkingathi Juwarnda Sally Gabori (Mrs Gabori) was born around 1924 on the south side of Bentinck Island, of the South Wellesley Island Group in the Gulf of Carpentaria.
-Her Kaiadilt language name, Mirdidingkingathi, means ‘born at Mirdidingki’, and Juwarnda is her totem, the dolphin.
+Mirdidingkingathi Juwarnda Sally Gabori was born around 1924 on the south side of Bentinck Island, of the South Wellesley Island Group in the Gulf of Carpentaria.
+Her Kaiadilt language name, Mirdidingkingathi, means ‘born at Mirdidingki’, and Juwarrnda is her totem, the dolphin.
 Bentinck, inhabited for thousands of years by the Kaiadilt, was officially ‘discovered’ in 1623 by Jan Carstensz, commander of the ship Pera, and it was also one of the first parts of the Gulf of Carpentaria surveyed in detail by the explorer Matthew Flinders in 1802.
 After Flinders’s brief encounter, the Kaiadilt had relatively little contact with the settler society over the following 145 years.

 In the late 1940s, however, severe drought and high tides affected lowlying Bentinck Island and soon the entire population was moved to Mornington Island.
 As a minority in the Lardil community on Mornington Island, the Kaiadilt were often excluded or forgotten during the various painting and art movements that occurred there.
 Gabori’s tenacity and seniority established a space for the women of her tiny community to paint and gave them a voice through art.

-Restraining her palette, Mrs Gabori surrenders nothing of her energy and power.
+Restraining her palette, Sally Gabori surrenders nothing of her energy and power.
 Her supreme knowledge, experiences, her sense of longing and loss, and her deep love of country all radiate from this incredibly beautiful painting.

-Related objects
+Connected objects

 Metadata, copyright and sharing information